Should You Submit A Sitemap To Google

-A Sitemap is a list of the pages on your website.
-Submitting a Sitemap helps make sure the search engines know about all the pages on your site, including URLs that may not be discoverable by normal crawling process.
+A sitemap is a list of the pages on your website.
+Submitting an XML sitemap helps make sure the search engines know about all the pages on your site, including URLs that may not be discoverable by a normal crawling process.

 Myths and Facts About XML Sitemap Submission

-There has been alot of discussion lately about why a site should or shouldn’t submit their sitemap to Google’s Webmaster tools.
-So lets break this down and first look at some myths about submitting your Sitemap.
+There has been a lot of discussions lately about why a site should or shouldn’t submit their sitemap to Google’s Webmaster tools.
+So let’s break this down and first look at some myths about submitting your sitemap.

 If you submit your site to Google Webmaster tools it will automatically get indexed?

-This is not true and Google even says: “submitting a Sitemap does not guarantee indexing”
+This is not true and Google even says: “submitting a sitemap does not guarantee indexation of pages”